Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 // setting options for this algorithm is similar to setting options for GF algorithm (see "GF Usage" chapter) ...
 // Additional option of the algorithm
-Standard_Boolean bAvoidInternalShapes = Standard_False; /* Avoid or not the internal for solids shapes in the result*/ aMV.SetAvoidInternalShapes(bAvoidInternalShapes);
+Standard_Boolean bAvoidInternalShapes = Standard_False; // Set to True to exclude from the result any shapes internal to the solids aMV.SetAvoidInternalShapes(bAvoidInternalShapes);

 // Perform the operation